Skip to content

 Puppet

-Churchill dorm was the residence of “Puppet”, a violent self proclaimed No 1 “Boss” inmate of Haslar.
+Churchill dorm was the residence of “Puppet”, a gobby self proclaimed boss inmate of Haslar.

-Returning to my incubation cell that evening, I knew that, tomorrow, I’d be assigned my dormitory and, obviously,
+Returning to my incubation cell that evening I knew that, tomorrow, I’d be assigned my dormitory and, obviously, face whatever challenges every fresh dormitory inmate is traditionally subjected to.

 From 7:00 – 8:30 pm, most inmates enjoyed “association”.
-Being the new boy, I was allowed to stay in my cell and learn how to pack my bed-box and belongings.
+Being one of three new inmates that week, I was allowed to stay in my cell and learn how to pack my bed-box and belongings.
 There was a regular inspection routine each Sunday morning before parade and the inspection routines dictated (or rewarded) how inmates would fare in the overall regime.

 A green tie could only be awarded to those with less than a month to serve but enabled the wearer to use a special, luxury games room with pool, table tennis and a further colour tv.
 At any one time, no more than maybe 3 or 4 green ties were granted amongst 200 + young men.